Exportar Publicação

 TY - CPAPER

-TI - Use of Programming Aids in Undergraduate Courses
+TI - Use of programming aids in undergraduate courses

-T2 - International Computer Programming Education Conference
+T2 - 5th International Computer Programming Education Conference (ICPEC 2024)

 VL - 122